Your voice is your most powerful means of communication.

 Private Downtown Kelowna Studio

 Let Kim guide you on your path to finding YOUR voice.
 Goals come in all shapes and sizes and are as unique as you are.
-Whether your goal is to become a professional singer or be more confident at karaoke, singing around the campfire or recording a hit song, give a dynamite theatre audition or perform in the chorus, become a star soloist or join your church choir, give a speech at a wedding, or land that big account with an awesome presentation, she can help.
+Whether your goal is to become a professional singer or be more confident at karaoke, singing around the campfire or recording a hit song, ace your theatre audition or perform in the chorus, become a star soloist or join a choir, give a speech at a wedding, or land that big account with an awesome presentation, she can help.

 As an experienced voice teacher and performer, she will create lessons that coach you and develop the necessary skills to make your vocal dreams come true.

 Jim has been a working musician since he was 15 years old.
-As a self-taught guitarist, he can help guitar players who want to master specific techniques and styles from rock to blues to folk to country.
+As a self-taught guitarist, he helps guitar players of every level who want to master specific techniques and styles from rock to blues to folk to country.

 The end of year student performance was held June 23rd at DunnEnzies on Lakeshore.
 Wow!
 What a Show!!
 3.5 hours of music with a FULL house of family and friends.
 Many performers had their best ever moments.
 Each student performed two songs and the second half of the show was with a full ROCK band.
 The choir performances of California Dreamin' and Don't Stop Believin' were amazing!
 Well done everyone!!